idrisr/notes/typography/rules.md

 point size is the size of the let­ters.
 In print, the most com­fort­able range for body text is 10–12 point.
 On the web, the range is 15–25 pix­els.
 Not every font ap­pears equally large at a given point size, so be pre­pared to ad­just as necessary.

 ## line spacing
-line spac­ing is the ver­ti­cal dis­tance be­tween lines.
-It should be 120–145% of the point size.
-In word proces­sors, use the “Ex­act” line-spac­ing op­tion to achieve this.
-The de­fault sin­gle-line op­tion is too tight; the 1½-line op­tion is too loose.
-In CSS, use line-height.
+* ver­ti­cal dis­tance be­tween lines.
+* should be 120–145% of the point size.
+* The de­fault sin­gle-line op­tion is too tight; the 1½-line op­tion is too loose.

 ## line length
-line length is the hor­i­zon­tal width of the text block.
-Line length should be an av­er­age of 45–90 char­ac­ters per line (use your word-count func­tion) or 2–3 low­er­case al­pha­bets, like so:
+* hor­i­zon­tal width of the text block.
+* be an av­er­age of 45–90 char­ac­ters per line
+* or 2–3 low­er­case al­pha­bets, like so:

 abcde­fghijklmnopqrstu­vwxyz­abcde­fghijklmnopqrstu­vwxyz­abcd